 - You and your spouse elect to be treated as a qualified joint venture.
-See Qualified Joint Venture, next. - You and your spouse wholly own the unincorporated business as community property and you treat the business as a sole proprietorship.
+See Qualified Joint Venture next. - You and your spouse wholly own the unincorporated business as community property and you treat the business as a sole proprietorship.
 See Community Income, later.

 Otherwise, use Form 1065.
 See Pub.
-541 for more details.
+541 for information about partnerships.